-Digital support and useful tools for those with a Sensory Impairment
+Digital support and useful tools for those with sensory impairments

 Digital support services